 Dollar Tree is a standard employer in the retail sector.
-It has been providing numerous employment opportunities at both entry level positions and higher designations.
-At entry level, candidates are often hired as sales associate or cashier.
+It has been providing numerous employment opportunities at both entry-level positions and higher designations.
+At the entry level, candidates are often hired as sales associate or cashier.
 There are also openings of the management positions.
 For such positions, candidates require satisfying additional qualification and may be expected to have work experience of the related field.
 Individuals can obtain part-time as well as full-time employment at these stores.
-They are given comprehensive training before confirmation of their employment and allowed to work in flexible schedules.
+They are given comprehensive training before confirmation of their employment and allowed to work on flexible schedules.
 These stores have a professional work environment that encourages to build a career in the same field.

 The hiring process at Dollar Tree begins with a job application.
 A candidate can apply to an opening by filling an employment application at the company’s website.
-Applicants are called for interview at the location applied for job and hired if found eligible.
+Applicants are called for an interview at the location applied for the job and hired if found eligible.

 Working Hours @ Dollar Tree: Monday-Saturday: 9:00AM-9:00PM; Sunday: 10:00AM-7:00PM

 Age Eligibility @ Dollar Tree: 18 years old

 Career Opportunities @ Dollar Tree: Sales Associate, Stock Associate, Cashier, Customer Service Associate, Assistant Store Manager, District Manager, General Warehouse Associate, Associate Buyer, Store Manager Trainee, Corporate Intern, Logistics Analyst, Merchandise Planner, Maintenance Technician, Photographer, Distribution Center Associate, Billing Analyst, Strategy Analyst, Merchandise Control Specialist.